Josh015/bevy-crab-pong/README.md

 - [ ] Get balls bouncing around inside 4 barriers and poles without crabs.
 - [ ] Get balls bouncing off each other.
 - [ ] Get score decrementing on goal working.
-- [ ] Get game over state working.
+- [x] Add Game Over state that resets the game.
 - [x] Add crab visibility system to grow/shrink them into/from view.
 - [ ] Add crabs AI.
 - [ ] Get win condition working.
 - [ ] Switch to Bevy's entity IDs instead of custom solution?
 - [ ] After a ball passes a goal fade it out and reset it while decrementing that goal's score.
 - [ ] Fade out crabs, remove them, and add barrier on their side when their score reaches zero.
-- [ ] Handle Game Over state, and resetting game.
+- [ ] Add new game and game over messages UI.
 - [ ] Add a Ferris model (eg. [Ferris the Crab](https://cults3d.com/en/3d-model/art/ferris-the-crab))
 - [ ] Adjust model textures to support color tinting.
 - [ ] Add "reflections" in the water via mirrored geometry and water blending.